Hannahvandenbos/ExplainableAuthorshipVerification/README.md

 ```

 ## Perturbing the Texts
+In order to perturb the text, first extract topic words with Guided LDA, then perturb in various ways.

+### Guided LDA
 In order to perturb the texts, you first have the extract the topic words with Guided lda.
 If you want to use the topic words as used in the thesis, do:
 ```sh
 # Amazon